Topic

 • Case number in UDISAK (archive system)

-Guidelines regarding entry visa (D-visa) for some students, researchers and trainees and their family members, see the Immigration Regulations Section 3-13 fourth paragraph, cf. the Immigration Act Section 12.
+Guidelines regarding entry visa (D-visa) for some students, researchers and trainees, see the Immigration Regulations Section 3-13 fourth paragraph, cf. the Immigration Act Section 12.

 1. Introduction

-This document provides guidelines on the issuing of entry visas, cf. the Immigration Act Section 12, to foreign nationals who can submit their application from Norway under the Immigration Regulations Section 10-1 second paragraph, cf. Section 3-13 fourth paragraph.
-This applies to applicants mentioned in the Immigration Regulations Sections 6-19 to 6-31, and to spouses, cohabitants and children of such applicants.
+This document provides guidelines on the issuing of entry visas to some students, researchers and trainees who can submit their application from Norway under the Immigration Regulations section 10-1 second paragraph.
+An entry visa is issued persuant to the immigration Act section 12 and the Immigration Regulations section 3-13, fourth paragraph.

-As a rule, a residence permit must have been issued before a foreign national enters Norway; see the Immigration Act Section 56 first paragraph.
-This means that both foreign nationals subject to a visa requirement on entering Norway and foreign nationals exempted from the visa requirement must submit an application from abroad; see the Immigration Regulations Section 10-2 third paragraph.
+As a rule, a residence permit must have been issued before a foreign national enters Norway; see the Immigration Act section 56 first paragraph.

-In order to be granted exemption from the requirement that a residence permit must have been granted prior to entry, a student must either
+In order to be granted an entry visa, a student must either

 • be mediated via FRAM Education, AFS Norway, My Education, Fulbright, Youth for Understanding (YFU), STS High School Foundation (STS), Rotary, Explorius or the Research Council of Norway (NFR),